Permit Process & Application

 - Water Heater (tank-less not included)

 - Furnace Change-out

 - Agricultural electrical service

 The Division also offers a same-day review for smaller projects.
-We currently offer this service on Wednesdays from Noon - 4pm.
-Effective Monday April 1, 2013 Same-Day Permits will be offered Monday through Thursday from 8 -10AM only.
+Same-Day Permit review is Monday through Thursday from 8 -10AM only.
 Depending on the volume of traffic, expect to spend one to two hours at the Permit Center having your project reviewed.
 Before coming in to the office check to see if your project qualifies as a Same-Day Permit.